rism-digital/rism.info/publications.en.md

   - Volume 3: Register, 1986.

 * _RISM-Bibliothekssigel: Gesamtverzeichnis_ (RISM library sigla: Complete index).
 Munich: Henle, 1998.
-A searchable edition is available [through the Online Directory of RISM Library Sigla](/community/sigla.html) on this website.
+A searchable edition is available [through the Directory of RISM Library Sigla](/community/sigla.html) on this website.